WuhaoStatistic/Learning-programming/docker/readme.md

 `RUN` : terminal command that needed to be used when build container.
 For example, when we have a base ubuntu:20.04 image, if we want to add vim tools, we have to run
 `apt-get install vim` in the container.
 Now we can write `RUN apt-get install vim`, it will help us execute `apt-get install vim`.

+`EXPOSE` : container's port that exposed to host